sarahp/lit-storybook/README.md

 # LitElement in Storybook Example

+WIP: Work in Progress.
 This is Sarah's example of using LitElement with Storybook to demonstrate how to set up and create reusable components with dynamic stories and controls.

 ## Prerequisites